sdfb/sdfb/README.md

 If populating the entire database you can run the file herokupop.sh which will run all the scripts.

+## Code to restart localhost server if there is an error
+kill -9 $(lsof -i tcp:3000 -t)

+## Brakeman runs checks against the app to identify security flaws
+to use run the command 'brakeman' in the Terminal

 ## Status
 Had to roll back populate changes because there